GERMANO DI CHELLO

 Germano Di Chello is a British architect, co-founder and Creative Director of CORD.

 Following his studies in architecture at the University of Westminster (1994-2000), Germano joined architectural practice Lifschutz Davidson Sandilands in November 2000.
-During his time at LDS (2000-2013) as a Project Director and Associate Director, he completed a wide range of projects within the UK, Italy and Russia.
+During his time at LDS (2000-2013) as a Project Director and Associate Director, he led teams and worked on a wide range of completed projects within the UK, Italy, Denmark and Russia.
 These included La Rinascente’s food halls in Milan, Rome and Cagliari, Illum’s food hall in Copenhagen, the relocatable Bermondsey One Stop Shop in London, Harvey Nichols’ restaurants in Manchester and Edinburgh, Moscow’s Tsvetnoy Central Market and the RIBA award-winning JW3 in London.

-Germano began his architecture practice in January 2014 and co-founded CORD in May 2016.
+Germano began his flexible-time architecture practice in January 2014, subsequently co-founding and running CORD in May 2016.
 Within his practice, Germano’s completed and current projects include high-end residential and mixed-use renovations/refurbishments in London, restaurants and food retail projects in Italy and art/architecture collaborations.
-He is currently working on a range of research projects on sustainable materials, wellbeing and ergonomic design.

 Germano’s extensive 20-year experience, in the design and delivery of a wide range of projects, includes residential, commercial, retail, restaurants, lightweight structures, bridges, mixed-use schemes, installations and public realm interventions.
 His strong design focus centres on combining research into material technologies and construction methods with a desire to craft architectural solutions that respond to and enhance their context.